canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 ##### Vendor

 The majority of major open source software packages that a business might use come with the option of paid commercial support.
-Red Hat and Canonical, for instance, both offer commercial support for their Linux distrobutions.
+Red Hat and Canonical, for instance, both offer commercial support for their Linux distributions.

 Engaging third parties for source code level support may lead to branching from the software distribution of the mainline community/vendor.
 To maintain the branched version of the software requires additional effort, technical expertise and resources.
 Therefore, it is prudent to use community supported version.
 There are companies who provide "enterprise" editions of the community software that they maintain, and those editions often come with options for SLA-based support and training.
 There's also organizations who can help us build the support infrastructure we need internally, or even provide that support team for us.
 Though these options aren't free, it's worth mentioning that numerous studies have confirmed the financial benefits of OSS in a business setting, even with paid support.
 OSS plus paid support does not exceed the price of paid software plus paid support.
 It's just simple math.
 When juxtaposed to the license costs associated with supporting a sophisticated commercial infrastructure, or the hiring costs associated with building and maintaining an internal support team, the ROI is generally substantial.